mergermarket/rest-api-guidelines/README.md

 The JSON should follow the [JSON HAL (Hypertext Application Language)](https://tools.ietf.org/html/draft-kelly-json-hal-08) specification.

 In order to make the API consumable by any client that understands JSON and not require a HAL capable client, the `Content-Type` of the response should be `application/hal+json` only if the client sends that media type in the `Accept` request header.
 Otherwise the same content should be returned with `Content-Type: application/json`.
-Furthermore advanced HAL features like templated links should be avoided.
+Furthermore advanced HAL features like templated links should be avoided so that APIs are easy to consume by clients that are not HAL aware.

 ## Query, Sorting and Pagination